gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 ### Step 4: Folder Structure
 Below we show how to create a test for the Profiles Controller.
 The files associated with the tests need to be organized in a folder hierarchy under `Gordon360.Tests`.
 In the case of Profiles Controller tests the hierarchy should look like
-Make sure your test file is in the appropriate folder:

 ```
 Gordon360.Tests/